We send out a weekly bulletin to the NSUN membership, a network of people with lived experience of mental ill-health, distress or trauma.

-If you are a member or an individual/organisation wanting to share something with our membership by placing an item in our bulletin, please read the submission guidelines below and then contact us at info@nsun.org.uk.
+If you want to share something with the membership by placing an item in our bulletin, please read the submission guidelines below (especially if you are submitting a request to share an involvement opportunity or job/volunteer post).

 To subscribe to our weekly bulletin, become a member for free.